pmjose/Snowflake_Intelligence_AI_mobile_fiber/README.md

 ## 🚫 Questions the Agent Will NOT Answer

-The agent has guardrails and will politely decline questions unrelated to Gamma Communications business data:
+The agent has guardrails and will politely decline questions unrelated to Snowmobile Telco business data:

 | Off-Topic Question | Agent Response |
 |-------------------|----------------|